Frequently Asked Questions | Therapy with Kristy Leone, Art Therapist in Maryland

 What if I’m not an artist or not interested in doing art during therapy?

-That’s totally okay — you don’t have to be an artist (or even enjoy making art) to work with me.
-Art therapy isn’t about making something that looks good; it’s about exploring thoughts and emotions in ways that words alone sometimes can’t reach.
-If art-making doesn’t feel like the right fit for you, we can focus on talk therapy, mindfulness, or other approaches instead.
-You’ll never be pressured to create art in sessions — therapy is always shaped around what feels most helpful and comfortable for you.
+You don’t have to be an artist (or even enjoy making art) to work with me.
+I like to tell clients that art therapy is just a tool in my therapist toolbox, it’s there when we need it.
+Art making during the art therapy experience isn’t about making art that looks good, it’s about exploring thoughts and emotions in ways that words alone sometimes can’t reach.
+If art-making doesn’t feel comfortable for you in session, we can focus on talk therapy interventions, mindfulness, walk-and-talk nature therapy, or other therapeutic approaches instead!

-So feel free to speak your mind and let me know how you’re feeling — that helps me tailor each session to best support you or your child’s needs!
+You’ll never be pressured to create art in sessions.
+Therapy is always shaped around what feels most helpful and comfortable for you.
+I invite you to always feel free to speak your mind and let me know how you’re feeling: that helps me tailor each session to best support you or your child’s needs!

 Are you only licensed as an art therapist?